Cut-crease Hooded Eyes: Ultimate Step by Step Tutorial

 Now I’m using a transition shade with warm undertones, and with a fluffy medium brush, I’m tapping the product on my “fake crease.”

-The “Fake crease” Technique
+The “Fake Crease” Technique

-I called this tip the “Fake crease” hack because we basically need to find our natural crease on our beautiful hooded eyes and completely ignore it.
-Instead of using your natural crease as a reference, like in almost all the makeup techniques, you want to create a “Fake crease” right above your natural crease.
+Instead of using your natural crease as a reference, like in almost all makeup techniques, you want to create a “Fake Crease” right above your natural crease.

 Using this “Face crease” tip will make your eyes appear more open and less droopy.